bruh7463/data_mining_project_team_14/README.md

 - Support The University of Zambia's DataLab Research Group in advocating for greater representation of local perspectives on Wikipedia.
 - Enable long-term monitoring of contribution by country of origin.

+### What Success Looks Like In Practice

+- An unambiguous evidence based report on the contributions by country.
+- It was possible to identify trends of where most of edits are made.
+- Lessons that could be shared with Wikimedia communities and policymakers incase of encouraging locals to contribute.

 ### Data Mining Goals
 - Create a prediction model that can determine the most likely country of origin for each Wikipedia edit made to Zambian pages, using details like the user’s IP address (for anonymous edits), profile information, and the timing of edits.